Poultney (town), Vermont: History

 Ebenezer Allen left Poultney in March 1783 for South Hero where he once again was the first settler in wilderness.
 Thomas Ashley remained in the house he built in Poultney until his death in 1810.
 He was a justice of the peace and a representative to the Vermont General Assembly six times between 1787 and 1801.

 A grist mill was built in 1777, and the village grew up around this mill.
 There are many buildings of historic interest in East Poultney.
 Among these are the Eagle Tavern dating to 1780, the Federal style Baptist church built in 1805 by master builder Elisha Scott, and the 1823 Horace Greeley House.

 East Poultney was the original home of Heman Allen, brother of Ebenezer Allen and cousin of Revolutionary War hero Ethan Allen.
 Horace Greeley, founder of the New York Tribune, and George Jones, co-founder of The New York Times, both lived in East Poultney in the late 1820s.
 Greeley served an apprenticeship at the Northern Spectator newspaper owned by Amos Bliss from 1826 to 1830.
 The green and nearby streets look very similar to the way they were in the 1800s.

 In the last half of the 19th century slate became a major export from the region.
 This attracted immigrants from many countries including Wales.
 Lack of social mobility, experience in processing slate, and a depressed economy in Wales encouraged many Welsh slate workers to come to the Poultney region.
 Anecdotal evidence suggests that many of the Welsh last name in the area are pronounced using the original Welsh pronunciation.
-The choir at Green Mountain College is said to have the only fully Welsh repertoire in the United States.
+The choir at Green Mountain College was said to have the only fully Welsh repertoire in the United States.

 The East Poultney Historic District and the Poultney Village Historic District are both listed in the National Register of Historic Places.
 Among historical buildings located there are the Union Academy dating to 1791, the Melodeon Factory built in 1840, and the 1896 Victorian school house.